pharath/home/_posts/2021-12-20-notes-pytorch.md

 - read [A Simple Custom Module](https://pytorch.org/docs/stable/notes/modules.html#a-simple-custom-module)
 - "Note that the module itself is callable, and that calling it invokes its `forward()` function.
 This name is in reference to the concepts of “forward pass” and “backward pass”, which apply to each module.
-	- The “forward pass” is responsible for applying the computation represented by the module to the given input(s) (as shown in the above snippet).
+	- The <mark>“forward pass”</mark> is responsible for applying the computation represented by the module to the given input(s) (as shown in the above snippet).
-	- The “backward pass” computes gradients of module outputs with respect to its inputs, which can be used for “training” parameters through gradient descent methods.
-PyTorch’s **autograd system** automatically takes care of this backward pass computation, so it is not required to manually implement a `backward()` function for each module."
+	- The <mark>“backward pass”</mark> **computes gradients** of module outputs with respect to its inputs, which can be used for “training” parameters through gradient descent methods.
+        - PyTorch’s **autograd system** automatically takes care of this backward pass computation, so it is not required to manually implement a `backward()` function for each module."

 # How does PyTorch create a computational graph?